-Stewardship Council 2014 Public Outreach Activities, Targeted Media Outreach and Noticing
+Stewardship Council 2015 Public Outreach Activities, Targeted Media Outreach and Noticing

 - The Stewardship Council sends e-mails to the stakeholders in its database regarding Land Conservation program updates and information, and announcements for public Stewardship Council board meetings.
-As of November 1, 2014, The Stewardship Council database included 12,650 individuals and 4,838 organizations (federal, state and local agencies, nonprofits, schools, tribal entities, foundations and for-profit businesses). - 2.
-The Stewardship Council mails notifications to neighboring property owners, the Board of Supervisors of the affected county, each affected city, town and water supply entity, and each affected tribe regarding draft Land Conversation and Conveyance Plans (LCCPs).
+As of November 1, 2015, the Stewardship Council database included 13,166 individuals and 5,138 organizations (federal, state and local agencies, nonprofits, schools, tribal entities, foundations and for-profit businesses). - 2.
+The Stewardship Council mails notifications to neighboring property owners, the Board of Supervisors of the affected county, each affected city, town and water supply entity, and each affected tribe regarding draft Land Conversation and Conveyance Plans (LCCPs) for subject parcels of PG&E Watershed Lands.
 The notification explains how stakeholders can submit public comments on the draft LCCP.
 The Stewardship Council also disseminates e-mail notices to stakeholders in its database requesting public comment on the draft LCCPs. - 3.
 The Stewardship Council sends news releases announcing public board meetings to a media database, which includes approximately 1,000 media outlet representatives. - 4.
 The Stewardship Council pays for legal notices to be printed in local papers, noticing all public board meetings.
-Notices were printed in newspapers serving populations that are located (a) near the place of each board meeting, and (b) in the geographical areas corresponding to the watershed lands that are the subject of one or more of the proposed board actions pertaining to the land conservation program. - 5.
-The Stewardship Council's 2013 annual report was posted to the Council's website, and its availability announced via an email to all stakeholders in our database.
+Notices are printed in newspapers serving populations that are located (a) near the place of each board meeting, and (b) in the geographical areas corresponding to the Watershed Lands that are the subject of a recommendation for the selection of a fee donee or conservation easement holder or a proposed action approving a Land Conservation and Conveyance Plan. - 5.
+The Stewardship Council's 2014 annual report was posted to the Council's website, and its availability announced via an email to all stakeholders in our database.